-Privileges and Limitations of Air Traffic Control Instructor Rating.
+Privileges and Limitations of

-- 138. (1) Subject to sub-regulation (2), the holder of an Air Traffic Instructor Authorisation (hereinafter referred to as "an Air Traffic Instructor") may- - (a) instruct Air Traffic Control personnel; - (b) directly supervise Air Traffic Control personnel undergoing training or regaining recency or who are performing Air Traffic Control duties; - (c) assess the preparedness of an applicant for the issue of an Air Traffic Controller Licence or rating. - (2) Subject to sub-regulation (4), an Air Traffic Instructor in exercising the privileges under his rating shall hold a current Air Traffic Controller Licence with a valid rating for the relevant service. - (3) Where Air Traffic Instructor is not exercising the privileges of an Air Traffic Controller Licence, he shall not be required to hold a current medical certificate. - (4) In exercising the privileges under sub-regulation (1), an air traffic instructor shall within the preceding thirteen
+- 137. Where an applicant meets the requirements of regulation 136, the Director General may issue the Air Traffic Instructor Authorisation. - 138.
+(1) Subject to sub-regulation (2), the holder of an Air Traffic Instructor Authorisation (hereinafter referred to as "an Air Traffic Instructor") may- - (a) instruct Air Traffic Control personnel; - (b) directly supervise Air Traffic Control personnel undergoing training regaining recency or who are performing Air Traffic Control duties: - (c) assess the preparedness of an applicant for the issue of an Air Traffic Controller Licence or rating. - (2) Subject to sub-regulation (4), an Air Traffic Instructor in exercising the privileges under his rating shall hold a current Air Traffic Controller Licence with a valid rating for the relevant service. - (3) Where Air Traffic Instructor is not exercising the privileges of an Air Traffic Controller Licence, he shall not be required to hold a current medical certificate. - (4) In exercising the privileges under sub-regulation (1), an air traffic instructor shall within the preceding thirteen